 (Maximum daily student enrollment: 40.)

-(*Programs run 7 days per week.
+(*Programs run as shown on the Ourkids.net schedule.
 10 students minimum per program.
 Cost per student shown is based on 30 students in each program.

 Cost per student increases as attendance drops below 30.
 Cost per student reduces as attendance increase above 30.
 Please add HST to all pricing.

 Advanced and Command students receive an AIC crest and t-shirt.
 Additional shirts, hats and crests can be purchased on request.

 Cost per student reduces as attendance numbers increase above 30 and/or as multiple programs run concurrently.)

 |AVIATION CAMP PROGRAM